Philodendron elegans (Finger-leaf Philodendron) Indoor Care, Propagation, Problems and Solutions

 Make sure that it receives adequate light as insufficient light will result in leggy growth and small-sized pale leaves.
 If the natural lighting is too low, you may grow the plant under grow lights.

-For uniform growth, rotate the pot regularly to ensure that the plant receives light on all sides.
-Check out this guide on understanding light for houseplants.
+For uniform growth and to prevent unbalanced growth, turn the pot every so often to ensure that the plant receives light on all sides.

 Temperature and Humidity

-Philodendron elegans thrives in average warmth of 16-280C.
-Temperatures outside this range may harm the plant.
-Keep it away from cold and hot drafts to prevent extreme temperatures.
+Philodendron elegans thrives in an average warmth of 16-280C.
+Keep it away from drafts to prevent extreme temperatures as they can harm the plant.

-Very high temperatures may cause yellowing and leaf drop while too low temperatures can result in reduced growth or even death of the plant.
+Very high temperatures can cause yellowing and leaf drop while too low temperatures can result in reduced growth or death of the plant.

-Philodendron elegans requires a humidity of 60-70% to thrive.
+Finger-leaf Philodendron requires a humidity of 60-70% to thrive.
 Low humidity for prolonged periods can result in curled leaves and brown leaf tips and edges.
-To increase humidity, set the pot on a wet pebble tray.
-Check out these techniques on how to elevate humidity for indoor plants.
+To up humidity, set the pot on a wet pebble tray or use a humidifier.
+Make sure that there is good air flow to prevent fungal diseases.

 Fertilizer

-Feed Philodendron elegans every 3-4 weeks during the growing season with a balanced, water-soluble fertilizer for lush growth.
-Do not feed in the cold season as growth is minimal at this time.
+Do not feed in fall and winter as growth is slowed at this time.
 Feeding at this time can cause fertilizer burn and death of the plant.

 Repotting

-Repot Philodendron elegans at the beginning of the growing season when the plant becomes root-bound.
-Use a pot that is 2 sizes larger than the current one.
-Confirm that the pot has a drainage hole to prevent the soil from getting soggy as it can result in root-rot.
+Select a pot 1 size larger than the current one that has a drainage hole to avoid root-rot.
 Check out these pots with drainage holes and saucer on Amazon.

-Replenish the top 2-3 inches of soil of large plants at the beginning of the growing season or as necessary.
+Replenish the top 2-3 inches of soil of large plants in the beginning of the growing season or as necessary.
 Take care not to injure the roots to avoid fungal infestations.

 The large plant can also be divided at repotting to propagate new plants if you need to increase your collection or share with friends and family.